-Daniel R. Marshak, Ph.D., 63, has been a director of our company since September 2014.
-He has served as parttime Chief Technology Officer to Phase Scientific International Ltd., a medical device and clinical diagnostics company, since 2018.
+Daniel R. Marshak, Ph.D., 64, has been a director of our company since September 2014.
+He has served as parttime Chief Technology Officer to Phase Scientific International Ltd., a medical device and clinical diagnostics company, since 2017.
 He most recently served in a full-time role as Senior Vice President and Chief Scientific Officer for PerkinElmer, Inc., a human and environmental health company, until September 2014.
-Prior to joining PerkinElmer in 2006, Dr. Marshak was Vice President and Chief Technology Officer, Biotechnology, for Cambrex Corporation and earlier, Chief Scientific Officer at Osiris Therapeutics Inc. Dr. Marshak has received numerous awards for scientific and academic achievements and is named as inventor on six issued U.S. patents.
-Dr. Marshak has served on the Board of Directors of Tecan Group, a leading global provider of laboratory instruments and solutions in biopharmaceuticals, forensics and clinical diagnostics, since 2018.
-He also serves on the Board of Directors of a private, early-stage company, LifeVault Bio.
+Prior to joining PerkinElmer in 2006, Dr. Marshak was Vice President and Chief Technology Officer, Biotechnology, for Cambrex Corporation (NYSE:CBM) and earlier, Chief Scientific Officer at Osiris Therapeutics Inc. Dr. Marshak has received numerous awards for scientific and academic achievements and is named as inventor on six issued U.S. patents.
+Dr. Marshak has served on the Board of Directors of Tecan Group (Swiss:TECN), a leading global provider of laboratory instruments and solutions in biopharmaceuticals, forensics and clinical diagnostics, since 2018.
+He also serves on the Board of Directors LifeVault Bio, a private, early-stage company, as well as Elevian, Inc., a private biotechnology company, and RareCyte, Inc., a private biotechnology company.
 Dr. Marshak is the author of more than 100 scientific publications, including one textbook, and has been the editor of five monographs.
 He held an appointment as Adjunct Associate Professor at the Johns Hopkins University School of Medicine, served as Senior Staff Investigator at Cold Spring Harbor Laboratory, and previously taught graduate biochemistry as an Assistant Professor at the State University of New York, now Stony Brook University.
 Dr. Marshak received his B.A. degree in biochemistry and molecular biology from Harvard University, and he holds a Ph.D. in biochemistry and cell biology from The Rockefeller University.
-Dr. Marshak brings to our Board significant industry experience and a deep understanding of the science and technology behind our business.
+Dr. Marshak brings to our Board extensive industry experience and a deep understanding of the science and technology behind our business.

-Christina Morrison, 53, has served as a director of our company since June 2016.
+Christina Morrison, 54, has served as a director of our company since June 2016.
 Ms. Morrison has served as Chief Financial Officer of Physicians Endoscopy, an ambulatory surgical center management company, since April 2018.
 Prior to that Ms. Morrison served as the Senior Vice President of Finance of Aramark, a publicly traded foodservice, facilities and uniform services provider, from June 2013 until July 2016.
 Prior to joining Aramark, Ms. Morrison was Senior Vice President of Business and Financial Planning at Merck & Co., Inc., a publicly traded pharmaceutical company, from November 2009 to June 2013.
 Before that, Ms. Morrison spent five years at Wyeth Pharmaceuticals, a publicly traded pharmaceutical company, serving in a number of leadership roles including Senior Vice President and Chief Financial Officer of the pharmaceutical division.
 Ms. Morrison holds an M.B.A. from the Tuck School of Business at Dartmouth College and a B.S. in Economics from the Wharton School at the University of Pennsylvania.
 Ms. Morrison brings to our Board significant financial experience and a decade of experience in the pharmaceutical industry.